 One very odd thing i found is that the order of the tabs differ depending on whether you are in grid view or just using the tabs bar.
 The grid view displays the newest tab first, top left, then displays older tabs moving to the right, down.
 The problem is that when you go to a tab, the tabs bar display *oldest* first, starting from the left, and shows newly opened tabs moving to the right.
 It gets confusing when you have more than 5 tabs open, with you being at the right most end of your tabs bar but at the top left corner at the tabs grid.
 Edge has been very great to use as a browser!
 It hasn’t had any performance issues and has been a great alternative to chrome and safari.
 I hope the devs fix this issue because it’s the one thing it lacks that all the other browsers have.

-Microsoft Edge, now available on iOS, creates one continuous browsing experience for Windows 10 users across their devices.
-Content and data sync seamlessly in the background, so users can browse across devices, without skipping a beat.
+and saved passwords to get the browsing experience you like best.
+With Microsoft Edge, your content and data sync seamlessly* in the background, so users can browse across devices, without skipping a beat.

-Familiar Microsoft Edge features like the Hub allow users to organize the web in a way that cuts through the clutter, making it easier to find, view and manage their content on-the-go.
-Microsoft Edge is designed for Windows 10 users to browse the web how they need to, wherever they are, without disrupting their flow.
+Organize the web in a way that cuts through the clutter, making it easier to find, view and manage your content on-the-go.

-Continue on PC: Go anywhere and pick up where you left off by seamlessly moving content between your mobile device and PC (requires Windows 10 Fall Creator’s Update).
+Continue on PC: Go anywhere and pick up where you left off by seamlessly sending web pages to your Windows 10 PC (requires Windows 10 Fall Creator’s Update or later).

-Hub View: With your favorites, reading list, history and books all in one place, finding and managing your content is made simple.
+Hub View: Organize your favorites, reading list, and history all in one place.
+Microsoft Edge makes finding and managing your content simple and easy.